 Abuse of a dominant market position is contrary to Chapter II of the 1998 Act.
 Understanding the difference between the power of a market leader and abuse is critical as a company that abuses its dominant market position could face fines of up to 10% of group global turnover as well as injunction proceedings and civil litigation.

-If your company has a market share of 40% or above there’s a risk the company could be in a position of dominance if it can act independently of its customers, competitors and consumers.
+If your company has a market share of 40% or above, it could be in a position of dominance if it can act independently of its customers, competitors, and consumers.
 That is no bad thing provided abuse doesn’t occur.
-Examples of abuse include:

 - Imposing unfair trading terms such as an exclusive purchase requirement

-- Tying in purchases of services or goods so a tech retailor has to purchase all last year’s range of tech equipment if it wants to be able to purchase the latest gadget
+- Tying in purchases of services or goods so a tech retailer must purchase all last year’s range of tech equipment if it wants to be able to purchase the latest gadget

-To assess market abuse, the CMA will consider the requirements of the dominant market leader and surrounding circumstances.
+To assess market abuse, the CMA considers the requirements of the dominant market leader and surrounding circumstances.
 For example, a refusal to trade may not be anti-competitive if the market leader does not want to do business with a company with a poor credit rating.

 Commercial solicitors say it’s essential to minimise the risk of your company falling foul of competition law.
-Employees can't avoid anti-competitive practices if they don’t have a broad understanding of the rules so commercial solicitors and competition lawyers recommend:
+Senior employees can't avoid anti-competitive practices if they don’t have a broad understanding of the rules.
+That’s why our competition lawyers recommend:

-- Creating a competition compliance policy and monitoring it.
-Even if the policy is breached the fact that your business developed a policy can be used in mitigation if there is a referral to the CMA.
+- Creating a competition compliance risk management policy and monitoring it.
+Even if the policy is breached the fact that your business developed a policy can be used in mitigation if a referral is made to the CMA.
 Don’t assume that your business is too small to worry about breaching competition law.

-- A training programme for staff so they understand the basics of competition law and how to internally report concerns.
-Ensure all employees are aware that breaching the firm’s anti-competition policy is a disciplinary matter that will put them in breach of their employment contract.
+- A training programme for staff so they understand the basics of competition law, how to internally report concerns, and the disciplinary consequences of breaching company policy.

 - Ensure employees understand the limits of their roles and what amounts to commercially sensitive information that should not be discussed with competitors when attending industry conferences or trade association meetings.